TONAL ANATOMY 101

 The closest we can come to understanding a thing is being able to imagine it.
+To imagine is to visualise.
 If we can conjure up a mental image of something in our head, that is the truest form of intellectual intimacy.
-Therefore, let’s try to construct an image of the Harmonic Series from the bottom up.

 At the core of the Harmonic Series lies the tonic, the tonal nucleus which establishes the pitch-feeling of the entire acoustical body.